A.O. Smith Corporation (AOS) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

-For dividend yielding stocks, the Dividend Discount Model (DDM) is a common valuation tool; it attempts to extrapolate a fair share price based primarily on the dividend the stock provides relative to a number of other quantiative aspects of its business.
-Regarding Smith A O Corp, the DDM model, as implemented by StockNews, implies a positive return of 15.35% relative to its current price.
+A technique commonly used by dividend investors to value dividend-issuing stocks is the Dividend Discount Model (DDM), which seeks to determine a fair share price based on the dividend provided by the company relative to a number of other company-specific factors.
+As for AOS, the DDM model, as implemented by StockNews, implies a positive return of 17.32% relative to its current price.
 Digging deeper, the aspects of Smith A O Corp's dividend discount model that we found most interesting were:

 AOS Dividend Chart